Mumbai Trans Harbour Link: Technology and other features

 In addition, a Comprehensive Surveillance System (CSS) utilizes a network of high-definition CCTV cameras strategically placed along the entire route.
-The Speed Violation Detection System (SVDS) has been installed to enforce speed limits and for ensuring enhanced road safety to commuters.
+The Speed Violation Detection System (SVDS) has been installed to enforce speed limits and ensure enhanced road safety for commuters.
 A Video Incident Detection System (VIDS) that promptly detects and responds to incidents and mishaps has been installed.
 There are Emergency Calling Boxes (ECBs) on the bridge to provide commuters with a direct communication link to emergency services.
 Also, Variable Message Display (VMD) systems have been installed to effectively communicate and provide real-time information to commuters.

 Environmental safety and Sustainability measures

 The roads on both sides of the bridge have been paved with stone mastic asphalt (SMA) The bridge is paved with stone matrix asphalt, which has a high percentage of crushed, durable stone aggregates and a specialised asphalt binder.
 SMA increases the pavement life by 20–30% because of its high resistance to variations in temperature, better adhesion between the stone aggregate and bitumen, reduces traffic noise, has high skid resistance and enhances road surface marking visibility.
 The surface will remain completely smooth and intact, irrespective of weather conditions.
 The SMA pavements will be 100% recyclable at the end of their service life, thus keeping the environment free of pollution.
 The carbon footprint from vehicular emissions will also significantly reduce by a few hundred thousand tons, as vehicles will be crossing the bridge at a maximum speed limit of 100 km/h.

-Environmentalists were concerned that the lightings on the bridge would disturb marine life at night.
+Environmentalists were concerned that the lighting on the bridge would disturb marine life at night.
 To solve the issue, engineers have installed 1,212 special light poles that will illuminate only the carriageways, without any luminous spill onto the sea, thus positively affecting the marine life.
 These eco-friendly and sustainability measures have earned the bridge and the MMRDA a sustainability certificate from the Bombay Natural History Society (BNHS).